 Cost Share Opportunities: Alley cropping is the tree or shrub component of an overall conservation management system for cropland or hayland.
 To be an effective conservation management system, several other conservation practices need to be considered for inclusion in the system depending on the objectives to be achieved.
+(Numbers in parentheses are NRCS Conservation Practice Codes.)

 - Conservation Crop Rotation (328)

 - Crop Residue Management (329, 344)

 - Contour Farming (330)

 - Contour Buffer Strips (332) Contour Orchard & Other Fruit Area (331)

 - Filter Strip (393)

 - Forage Harvest Management (511)

 - Grassed Waterway (412)

 - Stripcropping, Contour (585)

 - Terrace (600)

 - Pasture and Hayland Planting (512)

-- Nutrient Management (590)